thomasnield/kotlin-data-science-resources/README.md

 # Resources for Kotlin Developers

-If you are a veteran JVM/Kotlin developer wanting to learn data science.
+If you are a veteran JVM/Kotlin developer trying to break into the broad, buzzwordy domain of "data science".

 |Name|Media|Topic|Description|
 |---|---|---|---|